 For Optional Glaze

-- Blend the honey and cream.
-Dip cooled donuts into the glaze and set back on the rack.
+- Blend 2 tablespoons honey and 1 teaspoon heavy cream.
+Dip the cooled donuts into the glaze and set them back on the rack.

 Notes

-- I have tested this recipe with King Arthur Measure for Measure GF, Bob's Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend in this recipe.
-That doesn't mean others will not work, I just have not tested other flours
+- I have tested this recipe with King Arthur Measure for Measure GF, Bob’s Red Mill 1 to 1 GF blend, and Authentic Foods Multi Blend in this recipe.
+That doesn’t mean others will not work; I just have not tested other flour brands.

 - If you prefer, you can use brown sugar instead of coconut sugar.